supertokens/supertokens-python/examples/fastapi/with-thirdpartyemailpassword/README.md

 # Django3 example

-This is an example to show how to use supertokens-python library with FastAPI framework.
-This example works with fastapi version 0.68.1 and python version 3.8.
+This is an example to show how to use supertokens-python library with FastAPI framework and ThirdpartyEmailpassword recipe.

 ## Installation